Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Patrick Goris - Rockwell Automation, Inc.

-Andy, obviously, what's helpings us is that some of those heavy industries are not as a significant drag now than they were a year ago or several quarters ago.
+Andy, obviously, what's helping us is that some of those heavy industries are not as a significant drag now than they were a year ago or several quarters ago.

 Andrew Kaplowitz - Citigroup Global Markets, Inc.

 Okay.
 That's helpful, guys.
-And, Blake, maybe somewhat related, process was up 8% in the quarter which continued to improve from last quarter.
-Would you say that pickup in growth is more Rockwell-specific based on things like your hybrid control offering, or is it just the process markets themselves are improving?
+And, Blake, maybe somewhat related, process was up 8% in the quarter, which continued to improve from last quarter.
+Would you say that pickup in growth is more Rockwell-specific based on things like your hybrid control offerings, or is it just the process markets themselves are improving?

 Blake D. Moret - Rockwell Automation, Inc.